 \section{Conclusion}

-In this paper, we study the disentanglement of speaker identity and emotional speech style for expressive voice conversion.
-We propose a framework based on VQMIVC to jointly convert the speaker identity and speaker-dependent emotional style.
-We introduce a style encoder to explicitly model the emotional style, and use MI losses to eliminate the shared information between different speech representations.
+In this paper, we study the disentanglement of speaker identity and emotional speech style for any-to-any expressive voice conversion.
+We propose a framework named \textit{StyleVC} to jointly convert the speaker identity and emotional style.
+We introduce a style encoder to explicitly model emotional style, and use MI losses to eliminate the shared information between different speech representations.
 Experimental results show that our proposed framework outperforms the baseline.
 Future directions include the study of duration modeling for expressive voice conversion.